aejmelaeus/NServiceBus.SequenceGate/README.md

 However, when the your Endpoint is working with some legacy component of your system or a third party system it can be a simple and efficient way to solve sequencing issues.

-The Sequence Gate will only work in a single Endpoint single thread environment.
+The Sequence Gate will only work relyably in a single Endpoint - single thread environment.
 This means that there can only be a single Endpoint with a single thread processing messages at a time.
 Otherwise consistency can not be guaranteed.
 This implies that the domain is not a fast data domain, where the Endpoints must be scaled out.

 ## Consider to use the Sequence gate when:

-- It is important to store or process the latest state of a message.
+- It is important to store or process the latest state of a object.
 - Your are working in a "low frequency environment"

 ## This will not be usefull to you when: